C. F. Martin & Company: 21st century

-In October 2009, the Martin D-28 played by Elvis Presley in his last concert, was purchased at auction for $106,200.
+In October 2009, the Martin D-28 played by Elvis Presley at his last concert was purchased at auction for $106,200.

 In an effort to attract customers from the growing mid-level guitar market, Martin introduced their first guitar constructed with laminated wood in 1993 with the D1 series that had laminated wood sides and a solid wood back.
-Since then they have also introduced an even less expensive DX series using printable HPL (high pressure laminates) as well as laminated "durabond" necks and yet maintain high tonal quality, built at their own factory in Mexico.
+Since then they have also introduced an even less expensive DX series using printable high-pressure laminates and laminated "durabond" necks and yet maintain high tonal quality, built at their factory in Navojoa, Sonora, Mexico.

 In January 2018, Martin announced it would release a D-45 John Mayer signature model.
-The model was unveiled on the winter NAMM Show.
+The model was unveiled at the winter NAMM Show.

 In 2018, Martin hired Greg Koch as a Martin guitar ambassador.
 Koch now does clinics demonstrating Martin guitar models.

 In support of the imprisoned Kurdish singer Nûdem Durak, Roger Waters sent her his black Martin guitar he had played during the Us + Them Tour.

-On June 21, 2020, the 1959 Martin D-18 E, modified to be plugged into an amplifier and played by Kurt Cobain during Nirvana's 1993 MTV Unplugged appearance, sold at auction for $6,010,000 a record sale price for any guitar.
+On June 21, 2020, the 1959 Martin D-18 E played by Kurt Cobain during Nirvana's 1993 MTV Unplugged appearance sold at auction for $6,010,000, a record sale price for a guitar.